 Middlewood: If you’re taking your test in Middlewood, it’s worth getting some practice in the area.
 Our favourite places are Middlewood Road, Winn Gardens, Stockarth Lane and Worrall Road.
 These mainly residential roads will give you a good flavour of what could come up in your test.

-Handswood: If you’re taking your test in Handswood, make sure to check out Handsworth Road, Retford Road and Ravenscroft Road.
-Richmond and the little hamlet of Handswood are also highly likely to be included in a driving test route, so they’re great practice.
+Handsworth: If you’re taking your test in Handsworth, make sure to check out Handsworth Road, Retford Road and Ravenscroft Road.
+Richmond is also highly likely to be included in a driving test route, so it's great practice.

-Your instructor will help you choose a test centre, and get you learning the routes that could come up on your test.
+After you've taken a few driving lessons in Sheffield, you'll want to choose a test centre.
+Your instructor will help you pick one, and get you learning the routes that could come up on your test.

 DVSA practical car test pass rates, 2018-2019.